Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The sculptor produces the beautiful statue by chipping away such parts of the marble block as are not needed - it is a process of elimination."
+> "All know that the drop merges into the ocean, but few know that the ocean merges into the drop."
-> — **Elbert Hubbard**
+> — **Kabir**

 ---

-_Last updated: 09 April 2025 ⏳_
+_Last updated: 10 April 2025 ⏳_